How skipping night brushing routine can make you fall sick

 A 2019 study found that those who brushed their teeth three times daily were less likely to experience heart failure and atrial fibrillation.
 According to the study, more missing teeth were linked to a higher risk of cardiovascular problems such as atrial fibrillation.

-This suggests that people who don’t brush up to two times have an increased risk of developing heart diseases.
+This suggests that people who don’t brush twice a day have an increased risk of developing heart disease.

 Diabetes

-People with diabetes have a higher risk of having dental problems like gum infections, teeth cavities and infection of the bones the teeth are attached to.
+People with diabetes have a higher risk of having dental problems like gum infections, tooth cavities, and infections of the bones the teeth are attached to.
 This is usually because of insufficient blood supply to these areas.

-In turn, having gum disease can make it harder for your body to control blood glucose.
+In turn, having gum disease can make it harder for your body to regulate blood glucose.
 Poor dental health increases inflammation and may increase the risk of developing insulin resistance and diabetes.

-Diabetes is a condition marked by high glucose in the blood.
-If you have diabetes, you must take your dental health seriously.
+Diabetes is a condition marked by high glucose levels in the blood, and if you have it, it is important to take your dental health seriously.

-When glucose levels in the saliva are high, it helps breed harmful bacteria, which combines with food debris to form the sticky film called plaque.
+When glucose levels in the saliva are high, it helps breed harmful bacteria, which combine with food debris to form the sticky film called plaque.

 Pneumonia

 A study showed that good oral hygiene reduces mortality from aspiration.
 Aspiration is when you breathe foreign objects into your airways.
-Foreign objects could be food, stomach content, or saliva containing bacteria!
+Foreign objects could be food, stomach contents, or saliva-containing bacteria.

 The available scientific report showed that oral health is the major risk factor for aspiration pneumonia in older adults.
 Aspiration pneumonia is caused by bacteria that normally reside in the nasal pharynx and oral cavity.

-When someone mistakenly breathes in something (like food) via the airways instead of swallowing it into the oesophagus, the germs from the substance may infect the airways leading to aspiration pneumonia.
-Practising good oral hygiene may save a life in this case.
+When someone mistakenly breathes in something (like food) via the airways instead of swallowing it into the esophagus, the germs from the substance may infect the airways, leading to aspiration pneumonia.
+Practicing good oral hygiene may save a life in this case.

 Dental problems